Victoriano Huerta: La Mano Dura: Presidency of Mexico

 To give the coup the appearance of legitimacy, Huerta had foreign minister Pedro Lascuráin assume the presidency; under the 1857 Constitution of Mexico, the foreign minister stood third in line for the presidency behind the Vice President and Attorney General; Madero's attorney general had also been ousted in the coup.
 Lascuráin then appointed Huerta as Secretary of the Interior, making him next in line for the presidency.
 After less than an hour in office (some sources say as little as 15 minutes), Lascuráin resigned, handing the presidency to Huerta.
 At a late-night special session of Congress surrounded by Huerta's troops, the legislators endorsed his assumption of power.
 Four days later Madero and Pino Suárez were taken from the National Palace to prison at night and shot by officers of the rurales (federal police), who were assumed to be acting on Huerta's orders.

+In the economic sphere, Huerta suspended payments on the foreign debt; in May 1913, he contracted a loan of six million pounds sterling at a very high interest rate of 8.33%, reflecting the lack of confidence in his administration (successive governments would not be able to obtain credit until 1943).
+The Currency and Exchange Commission devalued the peso in response to capital flight, and the following August, unsuccessfully prohibited the export of national gold and silver coins.
+To obtain more resources, Huerta forced banks to issue paper money, and in response to popular rejection, he decreed a compulsory currency for banknotes, forcing Mexico to abandon the gold standard.
+Furthermore, to obtain more credit, he lowered the legal reserve limits for banks.
+During his term in power, he thus obtained approximately 63.7 million pounds in printed credit.
+The consequences were rampant inflation and devaluation, uncontrollable, and the imminent bankruptcy of financial institutions.

 The Huerta government was promptly recognized by all the western European governments, but not the government of the United States.
 The outgoing US administration of William Howard Taft refused to recognize the new government, as a way of pressuring Mexico to end the Chamizal border dispute in favor of the US, with the plan being to trade recognition for settling the dispute on American terms.
-Newly inaugurated U.S. president Woodrow Wilson had a general bias in favor of liberal democracy and had distaste for Gen. Huerta, who had come to power by coup and was implicated in the murder of Madero, but was initially open to recognizing Huerta provided that he could "win" an election that would give him a democratic veneer.
+Newly inaugurated U.S. president Woodrow Wilson had a general bias in favor of liberal democracy and had distaste for General Huerta, who had come to power by coup and was implicated in the murder of Madero, but was initially open to recognizing Huerta provided that he could "win" an election that would give him a democratic veneer.
 Félix Díaz and the rest of the conservative leaders had seen Huerta as a transitional leader and pressed for early elections, which they expected to be won by Díaz on a Catholic conservative platform, and were rudely surprised when they discovered Huerta wanted to keep the presidency for himself.